gdcc/dvwebloader/README.md

 # dvwebloader
-A web tool for uploading folders of files to a Dataverse dataset
+A web tool for uploading folders of files to a Dataverse dataset.
+See [the wiki](https://github.com/gdcc/dvwebloader/wiki) for further details.

 Hosted at https://gdcc.github.io/dvwebloader